one-coder/vagrant-base-lamp/README.md

 root password=`vagrant`

 ###Apache virtual hosts
-Add virtual hosts file in /etc/apache2/sites-available and use `a2ensite [you virtual hosts file]` shell to add virtual site to Apache, don't forget `service apache2 reload` and edit /etc/hosts.
+Add virtual hosts file to /etc/apache2/sites-available and use `a2ensite [you virtual hosts file]` to add virtual site to Apache, don't forget `service apache2 reload` and edit /etc/hosts.

 ###Mysql
 The guests local 3306 port is available on the host at port 33066.
 It is also available on every domain.
 Logging in can be done with username=`root`, password=`root`.